jlpteaching/ECS201A/hw1/hw1.rst

  - Understanding the statistics and output of gem5.
  - Looking at the default configuration scripts.

-There are YouTube videos of me giving lectures on different parts of the tutorial.
+There are YouTube videos of me giving lectures on different parts of the book.
 The video for `Part I`_ will be helpful to watch.
 You can find all of the videos on `my channel`_.

-__ `tutorial`_
 .. _`my channel`: https://www.youtube.com/channel/UCBDXDuN_5XcmntoE-dnQPbQ
 .. _`Part I`: https://www.youtube.com/watch?v=5UT41VsGTsg